siwoolee89/Siwoo_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My final milestone was adding modifications.
 I added several new changes beyond the base robot, one of them being a remote control.
 The remote control doesn't allow you to explicitly control the robot, but it does allow you to stop the car and move it backwards.
 It also has a button to initiate self driving.
 Basically, the self driving is the code from the previous milestone, allowing the car to turn when it sees obstacles and continue moving forward.
 Additionally, when the car is told to stop, it will also play a buzzer sound to let the user know it has stopped moving.
+Another button makes it move in reverse until it is told to stop.

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone